Pre-Application Advice Service

 1. Written Advice

-This service is aimed at the more complex proposals including housing and commercial/industrial development proposals (for these please use the Request for Pre-Application Planning Advice form).
+This service is aimed at the more complex proposals including housing, commercial/industrial development and Listed Building proposals (for these please use the Request for Pre-Application Planning Advice form).
 In this written format we will investigate any constraints that may affect your proposal and possibly discuss them with the Highway Authority or other internal consultees,if necessary.
 Once an officer has fully considered your written proposals he/she may suggest that a meeting is required to discuss them further.

 Where you wish to discuss the technical merits of current applications, recently refused applications or appeals - these will need to be discussed with the original Case Officer and therefore a meeting should be requested or the matter dealt with by telephone.